If you’re planning a trip to Thailand, be sure to consider this awesome three days in Krabi itinerary.

 The rooms were basic, a little bit warm, so I suggest getting an air-conditioned room.

-In short, Krabi has something for everyone.
+In short, Krabi Thailand as something for everyone.
 Three days in Krabi are enough for most people to take in the essential attractions.

 But if you’re opting to stay longer, Krabi is a great spot to sit back and relax!